LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

       <button>Submit</button>
    </form>

-Where do form submissions go when they are submitted?
-The answer is the ``action`` attribute on the ``<form>`` tag.
-The ``action`` attribute is the destination that the form submission request will be sent to.
+When a form is submitted, an HTTP request is sent to the location set in the ``action`` attribute of the ``<form>`` tag.

-If the ``action`` attribute is not present or has the value empty string, then ``action`` is set to the address of the current page.
-In that case, the form values are submitted back to the current page.
+If the action attribute is not present or is empty, then the form will submit to the URL of the current page.

 .. admonition:: Try It!

    Open `this form <https://form-default--launchcode.repl.co/>`_ in a browser.
-   Input values into the inputs, click the Submit button, then notice what happens to the address bar.
+   Type values into the inputs, click the Submit button, and notice what happens to the address bar.

    .. sourcecode:: html